 Step 1: Provide Written Notice

 The landlord must provide the tenant with written notice of their intent to terminate the lease via first class mail, registered mail, certified mail, personal service (to the tenant or family member), or messenger (delivered to the tenant or family member).
-The notice must include the reason for eviction and the time period to fix the violation and be written according to Delaware state law.
+The notice must include the reason for eviction and the time period to fix the violation and be written according to state law.

 Step 2: File a Summary Possession Action